James Percy FitzPatrick: Family

-Fitzpatrick married Elizabeth Lilian Cubitt (1870-1923) in 1886.
+FitzPatrick married Elizabeth Lilian Cubitt (1870-1923) in 1886.
 They had four children: Percy (1889-1917), Alan (1894-1928), Oliver (1897-1927) and Cecily (1899-1992).
-Their eldest son, Major Percy Nugent Fitzpatrick, was killed on 14 December 1917 in Beaumetz during World War I.
+Their eldest son, Major Percy Nugent FitzPatrick, was killed on 14 December 1917 in Beaumetz during World War I. The gravestone inscription for Percy highlights his voluntary service at the outbreak of the war (initially with the Johannesburg Light Horse Regiment): "VOLUNTEERED 4 AUGUST 1914 TROOPER, IMPERIAL LIGHT HORSE SOUTH AFRICA".
+By the time of his death, Percy was serving with the South African Heavy Artillery.

 Death and legacy

 Sir James Percy FitzPatrick died in Amanzi, Uitenhage, Union of South Africa in 1931, aged 68, from undisclosed causes.
 He was buried at "The Look Out" 33°28′25″S 25°36′20″E, north of Uitenhage.
 The site has views of the Sundays River Valley below.

 The Percy FitzPatrick Institute of African Ornithology was founded at the University of Cape Town in 1959 by Mrs. Cecily K. Niven, daughter and only surviving child of Percy FitzPatrick, for the study of the living birds of Africa.
 The Percy FitzPatrick Award is an award for the best South African children's book in English and was initiated in 1970.